Code-Institute-Submissions/FeedMe/README.md

 ### User Story Seven:

-As a user it is important that I have the necessary information to cook a recipe, such as what ingredients I might need, how long does it take to make it, the steps I need to take and for how many people does it serve.
+As a user it is important that I have the necessary information to cook a recipe, such as what ingredients I might need, how long does it take to make it and the steps I need to take.

 ### User Story Eight: